 6. Allow occasional indulgence

 As above, this is also important in “real” life.
 No one is perfect, we all have that holiday treat or two we wait all year for.
-Whether it’s Aunt Mary’s peanut brittle, grandma’s perfect pecan pie, or your family recipe for the perfect cookie, make sure to build into your holiday eating plan some indulgences.
+Whether it’s Aunt Mary’s peanut brittle, grandma’s perfect pecan pie, or your family recipe for the perfect cookie, make sure to build some indulgences into your holiday eating plan.
 This helps keep you on track the rest of the time.

 7. Know your limits & when to say no